avihaie/bug-hunter/env_state/README.md

+Shows the enviroment state at a given time.

-Shows the enviroment state when test start vs when test fails
+Usually we will check the enviroment state when test start and also when test fails .